We usually have biases about where our brands came from, and who can blame shooters?

 This CenterPoint rifle scope features a bullet drop compensating reticle for long-range hunting.

-You can EASILY calibrate this model to any combination of bullets or load.
+I can EASILY calibrate this model to any combination of bullets or load.

 But if you’re willing to pay for top-of-the-line quality scopes, you might want to skip this.